thuretlabkcl/NeuroFit-RCT-Statistical-Code/README.md

 This repository accompanies the manuscript:

-**Effects of a three-month exercise programme on cognition, mood and neurogenesis: the NeuroFit randomised controlled trial**
+**Farmand et al. 2026 - Effects of a three-month exercise programme on cognition, mood and neurogenesis: the NeuroFit randomised controlled trial**

 It contains representative R Markdown scripts illustrating the statistical analyses performed in the study.